Robinlovelace/Creating-maps-in-R/intro-spatial.md

 The above code performs a number of steps in just one line:

-- `aggregate` identifies which `lnd` polygon (borrough) each `station` is located in and groups them accordingly
+- `aggregate` identifies which `lnd` polygon (borough) each `station` is located in and groups them accordingly
-- it counts the number of stations in each borrough
+- it counts the number of stations in each borough
 - a new spatial object is created and assigned the name `stations.c`, the count of stations

 As shown below, the spatial implementation of `aggregate` can provide summary statistics of variables.